Shresthaa-Adhikary/trusted_relationship/project/docs/method2.md

 **1. Generate SSH Key Pair on Linux Server:**

-* Open putty and login to destination linux server.
+* Launch PuTTY .Enter `username@hostname` in the HostName field .
+Click on Open.
-* Change directory: cd .ssh/ .If not present :ssh localhost and follow the prompt.
+* Change directory: `cd .ssh/` .If not present :`ssh localhost` and follow the prompt.
-* Run the following command to generate the SSH key pair: ssh-keygen -t rsa -b 1024
+* Run the following command to generate the SSH key pair: `ssh-keygen -t rsa -b 1024`
-* Follow the prompts to save the keys in the default directory (~/.ssh) or specify a custom location.
+* Follow the prompts to save the keys in the default directory (~/.ssh).

 ![generate keys](import_serverkey_user1.JPG)

 **2. Copy the Private Key to the Windows Client:**

-* Once the keys are generated, you'll need to copy the public key (id_rsa.pub) and paste it into the authorized_keys file in the .ssh directory using cat command.
+* Once the keys are generated, you'll need to copy the public key: `cat id_rsa.pub`.
+* Create a file authorized_keys in the directory (~/.ssh) : `vi authorized_keys` and paste the public key.
-* Use cat command to view and copy the private key to your Windows machine as a text file.
+* Copy the private key to your Windows machine and save it in a text file: `cat id_rsa`.

 ![copy pu](copy_serverprivkey_user1.JPG)